kritagya93/kritagya93.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [Department of Computer Science](https://www.mtsu.edu/csc/) at the [Middle Tennessee State University (MTSU)](https://www.mtsu.edu/) specializing in the area of **Cybersecurity, Blockchain and Smart Contracts, Artificial Intelligence, Data Cooperatives, and Metaverse**.
+I am an Assistant Professor in the [Department of Computer Science](https://www.mtsu.edu/csc/) at the [Middle Tennessee State University (MTSU)](https://www.mtsu.edu/) specializing in the area of **Cybersecurity, Blockchain and Smart Contracts, Artificial Intelligence, Data Cooperatives, Metaverse, and Quantum Computing and Communications**.

 I obtained my Ph.D. in Computer Science and Engineering under the mentorship of [Prof. Dr. Ram Dantu](https://computerscience.engineering.unt.edu/people/faculty/ram-dantu) from [University of North Texas](https://computerscience.engineering.unt.edu/).